ahdadou/springboot-multi-tenancy/README.md

 Furthermore, the `application.persistence.database_url` property represents the database URL to be used in the normal database mode (when multi-tenancy is disabled).
 In this example, the URL corresponds to the `FES` schema.

 By adjusting these configurations in the `application.properties` file, you can seamlessly switch between multi-tenant and normal database configurations based on your requirements.

+####  Describing Code and Class Techniques

+Throughout the project, several techniques are employed to enhance functionality and maintain a structured codebase.
+Here are some notable examples:

+1.  **DataSourceProperties:** The `DataSourceProperties` class plays a crucial role in converting and extracting information from the `database_url` into a dedicated object.
+By utilizing the Java `URL` class and regular expressions, the `database_url` is deconstructed to obtain the necessary details such as username, password, JDBC URL, driver class name, and schema.
+This ensures that the database properties are organized and easily accessible for establishing connections.

+2.  **PersistenceConfig, MultiTenantDataSource, and LiquibaseUtil:** These classes make use of Liquibase, an open-source database schema management tool, to handle database migrations and creation.
+The `PersistenceConfig` class sets up the necessary configurations for the persistence layer, while the `MultiTenantDataSource` class provides a customized data source implementation that handles tenant-specific connections.
+Additionally, `LiquibaseUtil` assists in executing changesets defined in resource files, enabling seamless database migration and version control.

+3.  **TenantFilter:** The `TenantFilter` class implements a servlet filter that intercepts incoming requests and sets the `TenantContext` based on the `X-TenantID` header provided by the user.
+This technique ensures that each request is associated with the correct tenant, facilitating data isolation and tenant-specific operations throughout the application.